AndreiPiatrou/andreipiatrou.github.io/_posts/2018-07-19-oauth2-proxy-docker.md

 ---
-title:  "Protect your service with oauth2 proxy in docker container on AWS"
+title:  "Protect your service with oauth2 proxy in docker container"
 date: 2018-07-19
 categories: Practices
 tags: best-practices
 ---

+## Common available options
-## In case you need to protect your app with some oauth2 provider (facebook, github, Google) you have a couple of common options:
+In case you need to protect your app with some oauth2 provider (facebook, github, Google) you have a couple of common options:
-- implement your own oauth2 middleware (expressJS) / filter (ASP.NET MVC)
+- implement your own oauth2 _middleware_ (expressJS) / _filter_ (ASP.NET MVC)
 - integrate any suitable library that provides such functionality
 - use reverse proxy utility that will stage behind your service and protect it from unauthorized requests